Fashion Business Essentials Certificate

 Calli Roche is the founder of Fugitive Patterns, a pattern-making and product development studio based in Brooklyn, NY.
 Fugitive Patterns was created to translate conceptual vision into tangible objects.
 Our work focuses on a commitment to understanding a designer's vision and motivation.
 Past clients include Area, Lem Lem, Dion Lee, Rachel Comey, A-Company, and Veronica Beard.
 We also work with recent graduates, emerging designers, and stylists, taking them from concept to sample ready for production.

-Peter is Chairperson and an Associate Professor at the Production Management Department at FIT.
+Peter is Chairperson and an Associate Professor in the Production Management Department at FIT.
 Peter is co-founder of Sunrise Studio Inc., a high-end sample and production factory located in the NYC Garment District.
-Peter gained extensive production experience with Donna Karan Collection, Halston Signature, and Amsale.
+Peter gained extensive production experience at Donna Karan Collection, Halston Signature, and Amsale.

 Danielle Franken and her business partner Jeff Lasota are the owners of two businesses in the fashion space.
 One is a multi-brand showroom selling 10 international brands to retailers around the world.
 They also own and operate a 20k square foot experiential retail space at Miami’s Faena Hotel where they curate and purchase 200 brands, and sell to global luxury travelers.
 Most recently Danielle served as the President of East Coast Women's Shows at Informa.
 She was responsible for sourcing, curating, and activating the bi-annual Women’s Designer trade show.
 Previously, Danielle was Vice President of Belstaff and Stella McCartney for 10 years.